iszczesniak/cpp/move/index.md

   only.
 For instance, the source can be on the stack, and the target in the fixed-size memory for static and global data.

 Copying might be necessary or not.
-When it's necessary (e.g., because we need to modify a copy, and leave the original unchanged), then it's not a problem.
+It's not a problem, when it's necessary, e.g., when we need to modify a copy, and leave the original unchanged.

 However, copying is a problem when it's not necessary.
 Copying is not necessary, when the source is not needed after copying.
 It's a